davidmalcolm/gcc-python-plugin/README.rst

 gcc-python-*: the plugin for GCC.
 The entrypoint (`init_plugin`) is in gcc-python.c

-cpychecker: a script written for the plugin, in which I'm building new compiler warnings to help people write CPython extension code.
+libcpychecker and cpychecker.py: a Python library (and a driver script), written for the plugin, in which I'm building new compiler warnings to help people find bugs in CPython extension code.

 cpybuilder: a handy module for programatically generating C source code for CPython extensions.
 I use this both to generate parts of the GCC plugin, and